-In 2014/2015 the charity will:
+In 2015/2016 the charity will:

-- Emphasise the charities work under a heading of 'Why India', showing the effective way we are transforming the lives of individual children. - Identify specific projects for fundraising. - Discuss development goals with our overseas partners. - Encourage more networking of existing NGO's. - Develop new model of sponsorship at lower rate.
+- Emphasise the charities work under a heading of 'Why India', showing the effective way we are transforming the lives of individual children. - Identify specific projects for fundraising. - Discuss development goals with our overseas partners. - Encourage more networking of existing NGO's.